 Google Might Penalize Guest Blogs

-Google recognized the growing market of guest blogging and how good blogs were being converted into guest blogging article depots, linking out to bad neighbourhoods and sites engaged in spammy Internet marketing.
+Google recognized the growing market of guest blogging and how good blogs were being converted into guest blogging article depots, linking out to bad neighborhoods and sites engaged in spammy Internet marketing.
 Google pointed out several times about its official word on guest blogging.

-While they encouraged reputed authors to guest blog, they advised blogs accepting guest posts to be cautious of the content they publish and be aware of good linking practices for Webmasters, because Google will penalise guest blogging blogs that violate search engine guidelines.
+While they encouraged reputed authors to guest blog, they advised blogs accepting guest posts to be cautious of the content they publish and be aware of good linking practices for Webmasters, because Google will penalize guest blogging blogs that violate search engine guidelines.

 So next time you accept a guest post on your blog, be careful about scrapped content (use CopyScape), and also the kind of links you are linking out to … A bad link neighbourhood is not worth the best guest post.
-Guest blogging is changing in 2013 and keep your eyes open.
+Guest blogging is changing rapidly and keep your eyes open.
 Accept only high quality content from reputed authors with strict link policies.

 Start a discussion.
 Share your view: Post a Comment on Twitter